In order to register, please enter the number of attendees in the appropriate box below and click add attendees.

-Holiday Inn Golden Gateway San Francisco
+Holiday Inn San Francisco-Fisherman's Wharf

 San Francisco, CA 94133

 Number of Attendees

 ASTM automatically applies a discount of 10% when participants register 60 days prior to the start of the class.

-*After the early bird period expires, registrants are subject to standard pricing.
+*After the early bird period expires, registrations are subject to standard pricing.

 Registration is anytime between 7:30 and 8:00 AM on the first day of class.
 Class begins at 8:00 AM on all three days and ends at approximately 4:30 PM on days one and two.
 Working through lunch, class ends at approximately 2:00 PM on day three.

-Charles G. Smith, a consultant, recently retired after 28 years in the analytical sciences laboratory of The Dow Chemical Co.
+Charles G. Smith, a consultant, retired after 28 years in the analytical sciences laboratory of The Dow Chemical Co.
 There he developed methods, and applied chromatographic and spectroscopic techniques to the analysis of polymeric systems, including the application of pyrolysis techniques for the identification and characterization of polymers.
 He has published over 15 technical papers and is an active member of ASTM.
 Smith received a B.S degree from Allegheny College and an M.S. in analytical chemistry from the Univ. of Michigan.

-Bob Lambert, a consultant, recently retired from Eastman Chemical Company after 35 years service.
+Bob Lambert, a consultant, retired from Eastman Chemical Company after 35 years service.
 In addition to extensive experience in physical testing and color assessment, he has been involved in the development, manufacturing, quality assurance, and technical service aspects of the plastics industry throughout his career.
 He has actively participated in ASTM and SPE for many years and prior to retirement was the chairman of ASTM D20.40 Subcommittee on Optical Properties.
 He is a graduate of North Carolina State University.

 Attend this course and receive a FREE 1-year membership to ASTM International and Committee D20 on Plastics.
-(Applies to new members only and may not be used to renew existing memberships)
+(Applies to new members only and may not be used to renew existing memberships.)